Data Centers in Bremen

 Natural Disaster Risk

-Bremen has a low overall natural disaster risk, with an INFORM Risk Score of 2.6, as of September 2025.
-The environment is very stable, allowing for high operational confidence.
-The primary environmental risks are related to water.
+Bremen has a low natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
+The region's primary environmental considerations are related to its coastal and riverine location, though the overall threat level is minimal.